Question 148·Easy·Text Structure and Purpose

 Identify the surrounding context

-Examine what the underlined sentence actually says
+Examine what the underlined sentence says

-Match that role to the best answer choice
+Match to the best choice